Chesterville, Ontario: Early militia

-5 men from the Chesterville area served in the Union Army during the American Civil War.
-Solomon Kittle, whose family Kittle Road is named for, died in 1864 from wounds received in the Atlanta campaign, and Justus Durant was killed at Cold Harbor.
+6 men from the Chesterville area served in the Union Army during the American Civil War.
+James A. Munro was captured at Chaffin's Farm, Solomon Kittle, whose family Kittle Road is named for, died in 1864 from wounds received in the Atlanta campaign, and Justus Durant was killed at Cold Harbor.

 Men from Chesterville and district served during the American troubles and Fenian Raids period, including Isaac Wingard and Joseph Dillabough who served with the Williamsburg Rifles.
 In January 1862, in response to the Trent Affair, a volunteer service company was raised in Chesterville from the 4th Dundas Battalion.
 84 men volunteered under Capt.
 George Fitchell, Lt.
 John A. Shaver, and Ens.
 Matthew Rae.

 In 1869, the four sedentary battalions of the Dundas Militia were reorganized into six companies as the Dundas Reserve Militia, and No. 6 Company became the Winchester Company.
 Giles W. Bogart served as Captain, with David Rae as Lieutenant and Jeremiah Fitzgibbons as Ensign.
 The reserve militia existed until the early 20th century, with all men in the township nominally enrolled and an annual muster occurring.

 Wesley B. Lawson from Chesterville served on active duty in Toronto with the 2nd Queen’s Own Rifles during the North-West Rebellion, and local doctor Robert Reddick was Assistant Surgeon for the Northwest Field Force.

-Chesterville area men also served during the Second Boer War including: